jjeaton/community-watch/README.txt

 1. Enable post types and display options at Settings > Community Watch.
 1. View content reports at Dashboard > Content Reports.

+== Frequently Asked Questions ==

+= Why is there a user with a weird name like 'cwbot@example.com'? =

+Don't panic.
+Your site is fine.
+The plugin automatically creates a user with Editor privileges to be the author of the content reports.
+When the plugin is uninstalled, it will remove this user.

+= What happens when I uninstall the plugin? =

+All options, content reports, and the content report user 'CommunityWatchBot' will be removed from your site.

 == Changelog ==

 = 1.0.0 =